 A few of the key players are AspireIQ, Inc.; AWISEE; Creator; Grin Technologies Inc.; Heepsy; Insense; IZEA Worldwide, Inc.; Later (Formerly Mavrck); Modash OÜ; NeoReach; SocialEdge, Inc. (CreatorIQ); Takumi International Ltd; TRIBE; and Upfluence.

-The endoscopes segment dominated the market share in 2024.
+The endoscopes segment accounted for the largest market share of 52.3% in 2025

-The hospitals segment is expected to witness substantial growth during the forecast period during the forecast period.
+The hospitals segment is anticipated to exhibit the highest CAGR of 55.7% during the forecast period